Welcome from the Chair

 Our faculty chose the cardiothoracic surgery career path because it offers unique rewards.
 Our entire team is committed to providing an environment that provides a good work/life balance.
 As we continue to practice this rigorous and challenging medical specialty daily, we are mindful projections suggest a looming shortage of CT Surgeons.
 While we cannot predict the exact landscape of CT surgery, it seems clear our skill set will remain in demand.

 We are therefore pleased to be one of the earliest residency programs approved to offer to interested and focused graduates an integrated Cardiothoracic Surgery curriculum.
 This program offers substantial benefits for the motivated medical school graduate to learn, master, and then perform the delicate and crucial art of cardiac and thoracic surgery and other essential operative procedures.
 It also affords the opportunity for supervised, yet hands-on cardiac surgery and thoracic surgery experience in the third year or even sooner.

-Dr. Andrea Carpenter serves as our Program Director, and Ms. Irma Garcia is our Program Coordinator.
+Dr. Andrea J. Carpenter serves as our Program Director, and Mrs. Amanda N. Bennett is our Program Coordinator.
 We encourage you to reach out to them for any questions on the residency program, including visiting rotations and applying for residency.